-The United States Department of Health and Human Services has publicized new proposed regulations to protect the conscience rights of health care providers.
-They are inviting comments from the public from now through September
+In 2008, The United States Department of Health and Human Services publicized new proposed regulations to protect the conscience rights of health care providers.
+They invited comments from the public.

 “Many health care providers routinely face pressure to change their medical practice – often in direct opposition to their personal convictions,” said HHS Assistant Secretary of Health, Admiral Joxel Garcia, M.D.
 “During my practice as an OB-GYN, I witnessed this first-hand.
 But health care providers shouldn’t have to check their conscience at the hospital door.
 This proposed rule will help ensure that doesn’t happen.”